- Military Life Cycle

 - The Department of Veterans Affairs has readjustment counseling for combat veterans and their families, including those still on active duty, at community-based Vet Centers.

-- Military Crisis Line offers confidential support 24 hours a day, 7 days a week and is staffed by qualified responders from the VA — some of whom have served in the military themselves.
-Call 800-273-8255, then press 1, or access online chat by texting to 838255.
+- Veterans Crisis Line offers confidential support 24/7/365 and is staffed by qualified responders from the Department of Veterans Affairs — some of whom have served in the military themselves.
+Call 988, then press 1.
+You can also access online chat by texting 838255.

 - Non-military support channels such as community-based or religious programs can offer guidance and help in your recovery.

-You’re not alone, reach out to get the help and treatment you need to be able to live your life fully.
+If you are suffering from combat stress, you are not alone.
+Reach out to get the help and treatment you need to be able to live your life fully.